cs-ehanc001/cs480_hw2/README.md

 Below is the "easy" problem from the homework document in the appropriate format.

-The directory `inputs` contains the "easy," "medium," "hard," and "evil" puzzles from the homework document, as well as "trivial" and "already_solved" puzzles, along with an extra example.
+The directory `inputs` contains the "easy," "medium," "hard," and "evil" puzzles from the homework document, along with one extra example.
+"trivial", "extra_trivial", and "already_solved" puzzles are also included, however exist primarily for testing purposes.

 ```
 _ 3 _ _ 8 _ _ _ 6